jeremysrand/Apple2GSBuildPipeline/README.md

    * There is an optional code generation phase in the build.
 If you want to write some scripts which generate C source files, C header files or assembly files which are then compiled/assembled in later phases of the build, this would let you do exactly that.
    * You can copy a directory of files onto the disk image beyond just the executable.
 This is useful if you have other files you need to generate and/or distribute in your project.
    * Syntax highlighting and better editor support for ORCA/M assembly and resource files.
 Keywords are completed and highlighted.
 Indentation between start/end and data/end tokens for assembly and inside braces for resource files should be automatic.
+   * Errors returned by the C compiler or the resource compiler are now understood by Xcode.
+The error will be visible in the editor itself and Xcode will jump to the line reported by the compiler to contain the error.

 MacOS  Installation: